-Southern California Health Institute processes applicants on a rolling basis.
-Unless otherwise specified, applicants will be considered for the next scheduled start date prior to applying for, and being accepted for admission to the institution.
-All applicants are required to meet with an admissions representative for a personal interview and a tour of the school.
+Southern California Health Institute processes • rolling applicants on а basis.
+Unless otherwise specified, applicants will be considered for the next scheduled start date prior to applying for, and being admission to the institution. ΑII applicants are required to meet with an admissions representative for a personal interview and a tour of the school.
 All applicants that meet the following requirements will be admitted as a regular student: